You are here

 Must cord blood be processed before storage?

-Many doctors consider it important to remove red blood cells before preserving cord blood stem cells, and we have a fact sheet on red blood cell depletion.
-The reason to remove the red blood cells is because they tend to burst during freezing, which releases iron from hemoglobin that can be toxic.
-The alternate to removing the red cells before freezing is to wash any broken cells out of the cord blood unit upon thaw.
+Researchers consider it important to remove red blood cells before preserving cord blood stem cells, and we have a fact sheet on red blood cell depletion.
+Red blood cells are removed because they tend to burst during freezing, which releases iron from the hemoglobin, and the iron can be toxic to patients.
+The alternate to removing the red cells before freezing is to wash any broken cells out of the cord blood unit upon thaw, but this washing step causes some loss of valuable cells.